ABOUT JAY PATERNO

 Paterno serves on the Board of The Mount Nittany Conservancy and has served on the Board of The National MS Society’s Central Pennsylvania Chapter and chaired a fund-raising campaign for The Centre County Youth Services Bureau.
 In 2008 and 2012 he worked on Barrack Obama’s Presidential campaign as a surrogate speaker.
 In the fall of 2010 he gave an opening speech for Vice-President Joe Biden and in 2011 he attended the White House Community Leaders Forum.

-Born in 1968, Jay is the son of Sue and Joe Paterno.
-He is married to Kelley, his wife of 25 years.
-They have five children and reside in State College, Pennsylvania.
+Jay is the son of Sue and Joe Paterno.
+He and his wife Kelley have five children and reside in State College, Pennsylvania.